• Home

 Afterward the other virgins came also, saying, ‘Lord, lord, open to us.’
 But he answered, ‘Truly, I say to you, I do not know you.’
 Watch therefore, for you know neither the day nor the hour.”—Matthew 25:1–13 (ESV)

-Proactive Faith is Being Prepared
+Having a Stronger Faith is Being Prepared

-Five virgins were ready for what was to come.
+To recap, five virgins were ready for what was to come.
 While five knew what they needed, but they didn’t go get it until the bridegroom came.
 Unfortunately, the five who were reactive, were NOT prepared and they were unable to enter in with the bridegroom.

-5 Steps to Growing a Proactive Faith
+5 Steps to Growing a Stronger Faith

 Over the years, I’ve learned that there are some key essentials that play into daily nurturing a faith that is prepared.
 A number of these spiritual habits were cultivated through reading scripture, prayer, godly mentors, and books like Practicing His Presence by Brother Lawrence.